It’s time to shine a spotlight on Elliott Randall’s grinding, masterful guitar solo from Steely Dan’s “Reelin’ in the Years.”

 “They were having trouble finding the right ‘flavor’ solo for ‘Reelin,’ and asked me to give it a go,” Randall told Guitar World several years ago.
 “Most of the song was already complete, so I had the good fortune of having a very clear picture of what the solo was laying on top of.
 They played it for me without much dialog about what I should play.

 “It just wasn’t necessary because we did it in one take and nothing was written.
 Jeff Baxter played the harmony parts, but my entire lead—intro/answers/solo/end solo—was one continuous take played through a very simple setup: my old Strat, the same one I’ve been using since 1965, plugged directly into an Ampeg SVT amp and miked with a single AKG 414.
 The whole solo just came to me, and I feel very fortunate to have been given the opportunity to play it.”

 By the way, the four-channel Quadrophonic mix of the recording has extra lead fills not heard in the more common two-channel stereo version.

-Below, you can stream Steely Dan’s original 1972 studio recording, followed by a 2014 performance of the song by Randall and some Giants of Rock friends in the U.K. We’ve also included a decent lesson video to help you get your “Reelin’ in the Years” foot in the door.
+Below, you can stream Steely Dan’s original 1972 studio recording, followed by a decent lesson video to help you get your “Reelin’ in the Years” foot in the door.